liamondrop/weather-map-redux/README.md

 OWM_APP_ID=<your_open_weather_map_api_key>
 ```

+## Running the server.

 Once npm has finished installing, run `npm start` and you should be good to go.
+By default, the site will be running on [localhost:3000](http://127.0.0.1:3000).